PBJT2/CS4961/SBEI_README.txt

 6) For "Command:" select "SBEI_INJECT"
 7) Click "Send"

-In the Terminal Window it should write out the following "Bit Flip: X"
+In the Terminal Window it should write out the following:
+"SBEI COMMAND: Bit Flipped = X Data = Y"
-"X" being the resulting value due to bit flip.
+"X" is the bit being flipped counting from 0-7
+"Y" is the resultant value of the flip

 NOTE: The memory being flipped always starts with 0.